polkadot-developers/tutorials/tuts/pallet-in-own-crate/v2.0.0-alpha.6/index.md

 At this point you have the pallet packaged up as it's own crate and included in your node's runtime.

-1. Compile and run your node with:
+1. Make sure you're back in the node template's root directory, then compile and run your node with:

     ```bash
     cargo build --release